-- To determine whether gifts, loans or sponsorship will be accepted - To ensure there are guidelines in place for staff with regard to gifts, loans and sponsorship and that all staff are aware of and operate within the guidelines. - To ensure guidelines provide that the PCCCFO/CCCFO are advised of any gifts, loans or sponsorship prior to acceptance to ensure that decision making takes into consideration any financial implications including those pertaining to insurance and taxation.
+- To determine whether gifts, loans or sponsorship will be accepted - To ensure there are guidelines in place for staff with regard to gifts, loans and sponsorship and that all staff are aware of and operate within the guidelines. - To ensure guidelines provide that the Joint CFO are advised of any gifts, loans or sponsorship prior to acceptance to ensure that decision making takes into consideration any financial implications including those pertaining to insurance and taxation.

-Responsibilities of the Chief Constable's Chief Finance Officer (CCCFO) and Chief Executive (Monitoring Officer)
+Responsibilities of the Joint Chief Finance Officer (Joint CFO), Chief Executive (Monitoring Officer) and Chief Officers